GeoIoan/SchoolAppJavaEE/README.md

 - **DTOs:** Data Transfer Objects (DTOs) facilitate the exchange of data between different parts of the application.

-- **Model:** The application model represents the structure and organization of data, including students, teachers, and roles.
+- **Model:** The application model represents the structure and organization of data, including students, teachers, specialities, cities and users.

 - **Validators:** Validators ensure data input meets the required criteria.